 In the summer, there are daily ferries from the port of Santorini to Heraklion Crete.
 During offseason, there are ferry routes once or twice per week.

 Ferries from Rhodes to Heraklion Crete run twice or three times a week.
 These ferries also stop to other islands of Dodecanese, like Karpathos and Kassos.

-In the summer, there are ferries to Crete from various islands of Cyclades, such as Mykonos, Milos, Ios and Paros.
+In the summer, there are ferries to Crete from various islands of the Cyclades, such as Mykonos, Milos, Ios, and Paros.
 These ferries run only during tourist season.